 The priority rules state that the Netherlands pays child benefit first because there is an entitlement because of work.
 However, since the child benefit in Germany is higher than in the Netherlands, the family receives the difference between the Dutch child benefit and the German child benefit.
 Mrs. Meyer works in Germany.
 Mr. Meyer lives with their daughter in Slovakia and receives a pension there.
 Mr Meyer is therefore entitled to child benefit in Slovakia.
 Due to her work in Germany, Mrs. Meyer is entitled to child benefit.

 Germany has primary jurisdiction as entitlement in Germany is work-triggered, while in Slovakia entitlement is pension-triggered.
 The family receives German child benefit.
 Since the child benefit in Slovakia is lower than in Germany, there are no other benefits in Slovakia.
-You can find more information on the leaflet on child benefit in cross-border cases from the Federal Employment Agency.
+You can find more information on the from the Federal Employment Agency.
 The last page of the leaflet also lists the family benefits offices where you can apply for child benefit, depending on the EU Member State you come from.